kadena-io/pact-5/docs/builtins/General/chain-data.md

 ### Examples

-If you call the `chain-data` function in the Pact REPL without providing a transaction context in the surrounding code, the function returns the object with empty placeholder fields.
+If you call the `chain-data` function in the Pact REPL without providing a transaction context in the surrounding code, the function returns the object with placeholder fields.
 For example:

 ```pact